Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Additional Experimental Results

-\paragraph{Evaluation.} We evaluate the adaptive policies using the MovieLens-1M experimental setup, as described in \autoref{sec:experiments} and \appendixref{app:experimental_details}.
-We make use of the same linear regression predictors $f_p(u)$ from the main part of the experiment, and maintain the same time horizon $T=\LvExperimentSimulationLength{}$.
-We vary the ratings density parameter $p_r$ in the range $[0,1]$, and vary the adaptation time $T_0$ across three distinct values $T_0\in\Set{0.5,5,50}$.

-\paragraph{Results.} Results are presented in \autoref{fig:adaptive_policy_experiment}.
-In the results, we observe that \method{LV-adaptive} with $T_0=5$ represents an optimal point within the hyperparameter space.
-For this choice, results show significant gains over the non-adaptive \method{LV} method even under moderate rating densities, and quick convergence towards the \method{LV-true-ratings} upper bound.
-In contrast, \method{LV-adaptive} with $T_0=0.5$ represents a ``premature optimization'' scenario, attempting to adapt the policy without allowing the estimated average $\bar{\rho}_{[0,T_0]}$ enough time to converge to its expected value.
-Similarly, $T_0=50$ represents the result of ``late optimization'', which has accurate estimation of $\bar{\rho}_{[0,T_0]}$ but not enough time to benefit from the updated policy.

-\subsection{Distinct behavioral model}
+\subsection{Distinct Behavioral Model}

 In this work, we propose the LV model as a behavioral hypothesis class for counterfactual prediction of long-term engagement.
 As such, using the LV model within the learning-to-break optimization framework is a design choice, to be made at the discretion of the learner; our LV model would be a good choice if it fits the data better than alternative model classes, given the amount of available data.
-This relation is made precise in our error bound (\autoref{thm:bound}), which bounds the error when using the LV model for \emph{any} underlying $\mathrm{TPP}$ (i.e., we make no assumptions about the true underlying data generation process).
+This relation is made precise in our error bound (\cref{thm:bound}), which bounds the error when using the LV model for \emph{any} underlying $\mathrm{TPP}$ (i.e., we make no assumptions about the true underlying data generation process).

 Our main experiments evaluate our approach on data that is not LV dynamics, but nonetheless, bear some resemblance.
 To complement these results, here we run an additional experiment in which we empirically evaluate our LV-based approach on data that is generated by a behavioral model that is entirely distinct.
 In particular, we consider a user model in which consumption decisions only depend on the quality of recommended items, without any dependence on internal states---i.e., it is \emph{stateless}.
 This conforms to behavioral models which are implicitly assumed in conventional recommendation methods such as collaborative filtering.